ABOUT AFOA

 Waine Weaver Chairperson

-Waine Weaver is the current Chairperson of the Airport Fire Officers Association, having served on the committee since 2019.
+Waine Weaver is an experienced fire service manager and the current Chairperson of the Airport Fire Officers Association (AFOA), having served on the committee since 2019.
+With a career spanning over three decades, Waine brings a wealth of operational, leadership, and training expertise to the Rescue & Fire Fighting Service.

-Waine began his fire service career in the Fleet Air Arm of the Royal Navy in 1992.
-Serving 9 years, being based primarily at RNAS Yeovilton.
-He also served in RFA Argus, HMS Ocean and in Northern Ireland.
+Waine began his fire service career in 1992 with the Fleet Air Arm of the Royal Navy, serving for nine years primarily at RNAS Yeovilton, as well as on board RFA Argus, HMS Ocean, and in Northern Ireland.
+After leaving full-time service in 2001, he continued to serve in the Royal Naval Reserve for an additional four years.

-In 2021 Waine joined the Fire Service College, Moreton in Marsh, where he was responsible for training delivery, course development and quality assurance, across a number of areas.
+In 2021, Waine joined the Fire Service College, Moreton-in-Marsh, where he was responsible for training delivery, course development, and quality assurance across multiple disciplines, further cementing his expertise in fire service education and leadership.

 Catherine O’Brien